mak448a/mak448a.github.io/blog/compile-ios-godot-without-mac.md

 ![Screenshot of going to permissions tab](https://raw.githubusercontent.com/mak448a/build-ios/refs/heads/main/tutorial/4.png)
 ![Screenshot of permissions](https://raw.githubusercontent.com/mak448a/build-ios/refs/heads/main/tutorial/5.png)
 ![Screenshot of submit button](https://raw.githubusercontent.com/mak448a/build-ios/refs/heads/main/tutorial/6.png)
-8. Add `TOKEN=YOURKEYHERE` (replace the token with your token) in the file `.env`.
+8. Create the file `.env` and add `TOKEN=YOURKEYHERE` (replace the token with your token) to it.
 9. Run the Python script!
 ```shell
 python main.py
 ```
-10. (Optional) If you want to skip writing in the questions every time you want to build, add the answeres to the `.env` file.
+10. (Optional) If you want to skip writing in the questions every time you want to build, add the answers to the `.env` file.
 Make sure to check `example.env` for how to do this!
 11. When you launch the CLI with `python main.py`, it'll prompt you to choose whether you want to build or edit an IPA.
 For the first time, choose build IPA.

 ### Mode instructions